scotthibbs/FDLog_Enhanced/README.md

 	* Add more scoring:
 			complex gota points, youth, information table, official visitors, max 20 radios, power multipliers, educational activity...
-	* Fix so reports another's last contact time - this now reports node last heard on network.
 	* Change natural to battery? or add a battery button?
 	* Try showing all sections to the side - marking those worked.
 	* Work on Phonetic helper for GOTA station